javiercejudo/modelico/README.md

   static innerTypes() {
     return Object.freeze({
-      'givenName': AsIs.metadata(String),  // can be omitted since it is a string 'familyName': AsIs.metadata(String), // can be omitted since it is a string 'pets': List.metadata(Animal.metadata())
+      'givenName': AsIs(String),  // can be omitted since it is a string 'familyName': AsIs(String), // can be omitted since it is a string 'pets': List.metadata(Animal.metadata())
     });
   }